A Domain-Shrinking based Bayesian Optimization Algorithm with Order-Optimal Regret Performance: Problem Statement

-We emphasize that the GP model of the objective function $f$ and the Gaussian noise assumption are only internal to the learning algorithm.
+Gaussian processes are powerful non-parametric Bayesian models for functions in RKHSs~\cite{Kanagawa2018}.
+In particular, the mean function of the GP regression (eqn.~\eqref{eq:posterior_mean}) lies in the RKHS with kernel $k(\cdot, \cdot)$ with high probability.
+We emphasize that the GP model of $f$ and the Gaussian noise assumption are internal to the learning algorithm.
 The underlying objective function $f$ is an arbitrary deterministic function in an RKHS, and the noise obeys an arbitrary $R$-sub-Gaussian distribution.